Updated

 Other Elmiron victims who have recently brought lawsuits include Valerie Hull and Tina Pisco.

-For the latest on the Elmiron MDL, go to the official Elmiron MDL website.
+For the latest on the Elmiron MDL, navigate to the official Elmiron MDL website.

 Did you or a loved one get maculopathy or other retinal damage from the use of Elmiron?
-Contact our dangerous drugs attorneys for a free case evaluation and case review.
+Contact our Elmiron lawsuit lawyers for a case evaluation and case review.
+Our legal team takes no payment up front – we only get paid if you win your case.

 Legal References